 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
 The plan is administered by a third party administrator.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
+The District makes no employer matching contributions to the plan.

-NOTE 15: TERMINATION BENEFITS
+NOTE 16: TERMINATION BENEFITS